mmorys/bedrock-server-manager/docs/HTTP_API.md

 Starts the specified Bedrock server instance process.
 Uses systemd (with screen fallback) on Linux or direct process creation on Windows.
 Waits for confirmation that the server process is running.

 This endpoint is exempt from CSRF protection but requires authentication.

+*Note: To restore all components (world and standard configuration files) from their latest backups, use the `restore_type: "all"` option in the payload.
+This will find the latest backup for the world and each standard config file (`server.properties`, `allowlist.json`, `permissions.json`) and restore them individually.*

 #### Authentication